eneroth/git-externals/README.markdown

     Set-ExecutionPolicy Unrestricted

 ## Limitations
 The SVN externals are treated as "read only" by the script.
-At this point, there's no support for commiting them.
+At this point, there's no support for commiting changes to them.